-Pole's the goal for hungry Hamilton
+Motor racing: Grid penalty denies Hamilton Austria pole

 "It's tricky, but a proper thrill to hook up a lap."

-Hamilton said a 'road rage' furor that flared up after the race in Azerbaijan two weeks ago, with Vettel having steered at him and banged wheels after driving into the Mercedes behind the safety car, had not affected his concentration or calm.
+Hamilton said a "road rage" furore that flared up after the race in Azerbaijan two weeks ago, with Vettel having steered at him and banged wheels after driving into the Mercedes behind the safety car, had not affected his concentration or calm.

 "I have been training, keeping my head down, staying focused and staying quiet and making sure I came here healthy and strong so we can fight," he said.